GentlemanRider/FreeCAD-Flat-Icons/Workflow/WorkflowGoals.md

 The sheer quantity of workbenches, modules and functions requires roles, coordination and efficent tool chains.
 There is also requirement for a quite wide skill set to do it, ranging from digging the source code, understanding svg, css, xml, scripting language, QCC compiling.
 I want to give the possibility to people that don't have the whole skill set to be able to contribute.
 For example: a brilliant Inkscape designer that has no clue of all the other aspects should be able to join and get support.
 He shouldn't forcefully dig on the other aspects (unless wants to): he should be put in a condition where he can express his skill.

-- Source code digger: a person who is familiar with the FreeCAD source and helps understanding which file goes rendered where.
+- **Source code digger**: a person who is familiar with the FreeCAD source and helps understanding which file goes rendered where.
 Sometimes it's not trivial.
 Supports building master file templates and tuning action files
-- Icon set artist: a person that takes charge of a workbench and draws symbols in the corresponding master file according to the style guide and CSS conventions
+- **Icon set artist**: a person that takes charge of a workbench and draws symbols in the corresponding master file according to the style guide and CSS conventions
-- Tooling developer: a person that builds, maintains and documents scripts and best practices
+- **Tooling developer**: a person that builds, maintains and documents scripts and best practices
-- CSS maintainer: a person that ensures that the global CSS files are in sync with the master files.
+- **CSS maintainer**: a person that ensures that the global CSS files are in sync with the master files.
 He also renders the package(s) using the scripts.

 # Where we are

+*Note: the folowing documents are still under development*

 The [style guide](https://github.com/GentlemanRider/FreeCAD-Flat-Icons/blob/wip_GR_newIcons/Workflow/StyleGuide.md) focuses on UI/UX design aspects.

-The [Prerequisites and settings](https://github.com/GentlemanRider/FreeCAD-Flat-Icons/blob/wip_GR_newIcons/Workflow/PrerequisitesAndSettings.md) contains the reference software versions and settings. _Some Inkscape settings are crucial to work with CSS properly_.
+The [Prerequisites and settings](https://github.com/GentlemanRider/FreeCAD-Flat-Icons/blob/wip_GR_newIcons/Workflow/PrerequisitesAndSettings.md) contains the reference software versions and settings. __Some Inkscape settings are crucial to work with CSS properly__.
+Please do not skip this step.

-The instructions for [how to implement an icon set](https://github.com/GentlemanRider/FreeCAD-Flat-Icons/blob/wip_GR_newIcons/Workflow/CreateIconSet.md) dives into the CSS / multipage inkscape file handling and how to find the original icons.
+The instructions for [how to implement an icon set](https://github.com/GentlemanRider/FreeCAD-Flat-Icons/blob/wip_GR_newIcons/Workflow/CreatePackage.md) dives into the CSS / multipage inkscape file handling and how to find the original icons.

 The [CSS classes reference](https://github.com/GentlemanRider/FreeCAD-Flat-Icons/blob/wip_GR_newIcons/Workflow/CssClasses.md) goes into details of what classes are used where, how and why.
 How to create new ones if needed, how to keep it all together.